jaredhuling/jaredhuling.github.io/_pages/software.md

     personalized medicine</h4>

         <p>
-            The personalized package provides functions for fitting and validation of subgroup identification and personalized medicine models under the general subgroup identification framework of <a href="doi:10.1111/biom.12676">Chen et al. (2017)</a>.
+            The 'personalized' package is designed for the analysis of data where the effect of a treatment or intervention may vary for different patients.
+It can be used for either data from randomized controlled trials or observational studies and is not limited specifically to the analysis of medical data.
-      This package is intended for use for both randomized controlled trials and observational studies.
+            It provides functions for fitting and validation of subgroup identification and personalized medicine models under the general subgroup identification framework of <a href="doi:10.1111/biom.12676">Chen et al. (2017)</a>.
         </p>

         <p align="right">